t

 Can I keep this policy, even after I retire, resign, or transfer to another agency?

 No. However, you can convert the coverage to an individual policy with the plan underwriter.
-You must submit your application to ReliaStar Life Insurance Company within 31 days after you cease to be a member of the Fund.
+You must submit your application to Prudential Insurance Company of America within 31 days after you cease to be a member of the Fund.
 Contact SAMBA for the required forms to file your request with the plan underwriter.

 How often is an Open Enrollment held?